DavidMunera28/IS601-final-project/UserStories.md

 ### Story 2-7a

-**Description:** Frida would like to learn more about the company’s history, mission, values, and leadership team.
+**Description:** Frida would like to learn more about the company’s story, mission, values, and leadership team.

 **Action:** Click on the “About” link in the navigation bar.